b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ```

 The function is rather simple.
 First, it checks the overall p-value
 (`overallPVal`) for the `biggerDf`.
-If it is less than or equal our cutoff level
+If it is less than or equal to our customary
-($\alpha$) then we execute `runCategTestGetPVal` on each possible data frame
+cutoff level ($\alpha = 0.05$) then we execute `runCategTestGetPVal` on each
-(`dfs`) using the dot syntax from @sec:julia_language_dot_functions.
-We return a
+possible data frame (`dfs`) using the dot operator syntax from
-tuple, its first element is a vector of data frames, its second element is a
+@sec:julia_language_dot_functions.
+We return a tuple, its first element is a
+vector of data frames, its second element is a vector of corresponding
-vector of corresponding (uncorrected) p-values.
-If `overallPVal` is greater than
+(uncorrected) p-values.
+If `overallPVal` is greater than the cutoff level then
-the cutoff level then we place our `biggerDf` and its corresponding p-value
+we place our `biggerDf` and its corresponding p-value (`overallPVal`) into
-(`overallPVal`) into vectors, and place them into a tuple (which is returned).
+vectors, and place them into a tuple (which is returned).

 Time to test our function.